 A bi-partian “mini-bus” appropriations bill, which covers five key government agencies and could be voted on in the House later today, delivers blows to financial regulation, agricultural programs, the Census bureau, and state and local law enforcement.
 At the same time, it preserves or boosts spending for food safety and nutrition programs, scientific research, and the Federal Aviation Administration.

 Congress hasn’t approved any bills for fiscal 2012, which started October 1.
 But earlier this week the House and Senate unveiled a $182 spending package that would finance daily operations for government agencies responsible for law enforcement, food safety, space exploration, scientific research, transportation, and housing.

-It also includes a stopgap spending resolution that will keep the government running until December 16.
-The last continuing resolution expires Friday at midnight, and had Congress not passed this measure, the government would have partially shut down.
+Lawmakers are under pressure to pass the measure by Friday because it also includes a stopgap spending resolution that will keep the rest of the government running until December 16.
+The last continuing resolution expires Friday at midnight and without a new one, the government will partially shut down.

 Bart Chilton, a Democratic CFTC commissioner, told Reuters and POLITICO earlier this week that restraining the agency’s resources in the outlined format would squash its ability to police Wall Street.

 The legislation also forces the Agriculture Department to accept $2.5 billion in reduced funding relative to what the President requested in his budget and $350 million less than what the agency operated on last year.
 Agricultural research, conservation, and rural economic development programs stand to lose a collective $278 million compared to fiscal 2011—cuts that farm advocates say are short-sighted.